-At E4A, our thinking around our funding opportunity evolves as our understanding grows and as we learn from interactions with potential applicants, our National Advisory Committee, our grantees, and many other stakeholders.
+At Evidence for Action (E4A), our thinking around our funding opportunity evolves as our understanding grows and as we learn from interactions with potential applicants, our National Advisory Committee, our grantees, and many other stakeholders.
 We will do our best to ensure that our Frequently Asked Questions (FAQs) are kept up to date with our current thinking and to share our insights in a timely manner.
-The below FAQs were most recently updated on September 9, 2021.
-If you have additional questions or would like clarification on any of the below, please contact us at email@example.com.
+The below FAQs were most recently updated on May 5, 2023.
+If you have additional questions or would like clarification on any of the below, please contact us at firstname.lastname@example.org.

 Who may serve as a Principal Investigator?